 Otherwise, grab a compass and start planning your own path.

 Chris Hargreaves is a senior lawyer in Queensland, Australia.
 He writes about careers, communication, productivity and practice issues for younger and developing lawyers at his site, Tips for Lawyers.
-Most recently Chris has released a free ebook with “9 Strategies to Stand Out from the Crowd,” to help young lawyers get on the right path to distinguish themselves.
 Follow Chris on Twitter @JoyousLawyer.